rust-lang/book/src/ch04-01-ownership.md

 println!("{}", s); // This will print `hello, world!`
 ```

-### Memory and allocation

 So, what’s the difference here?
 Why can `String` be mutated, but literals
 cannot?
 The difference comes down to how these two types deal with memory.

+### Memory and Allocation

-In the case of a string literal, because we know the contents of the string at
+In the case of a string literal, because we know the contents at compile time,
-compile time, we can hard-code the text of the string directly into the final
+the text is hard-coded directly into the final executable and stored with the
-executable.
-This means that string literals are quite fast and efficient.
+code on the stack.
+This makes string literals quite fast and efficient.
 But
 these properties only come from its immutability.
 Unfortunately, we can’t put a
 blob of memory into the binary for each string whose size is unknown at compile
 time and whose size might change over the course of running the program.

-With `String`, in order to support a mutable, growable string, we need to
+With the `String` type, in order to support a mutable, growable piece of text,
-allocate an unknown amount of memory to hold the contents.
-This means two
+we need to allocate an amount of memory on the heap, unknown at compile time,
+to hold the contents.
+This means two things:
-things:

 1. The memory must be requested from the operating system at runtime.
 2. We need a way of giving this memory back to the operating system when we’re